dfranx/SHADERed/README.md

 Except those large features, I am also planning to do some small QoL changes:
+ - fix for: SetColumnWidth doesn't allow user to resize the columns
  - fix "Show the error list window when a build finishes with errors" option
  - add "Hide the error list window when a build doesn't hve any errors" option
  - remove everything FXAA related